Kyle Rittenhouse: US teenager cleared over Kenosha killings

 - Published

-A US teenager who shot and killed two men during racial justice protests has been cleared of homicide after claiming self-defence.
+A US teenager who shot dead two men during racial justice protests has been cleared of homicide and all other counts after claiming self-defence.

 Kyle Rittenhouse, 18, killed the men and wounded a third on the streets of Kenosha, Wisconsin, on 25 August 2020.